openstack/api-sig/guidelines/consuming-catalog.rst

 The user may also wish to express an alteration to the general algorithm:

 be-strict
-  Forgo leniant backwards compatibility concessions and be more strict in input and output validation.
+  Forgo lenient backwards compatibility concessions and be more strict in input and output validation.

 There are several optional pieces of information that the user might know,